-A Troll Says 'Hate You' To Arjun Kapoor On His Photo Clicked By Malaika Arora; Here's How He Reacted
+Troll Said 'Hate You' To Arjun Kapoor On His Photo Clicked By Malaika Arora; Here's How He Reacted

 Love is in the air for new lovebirds of the B-town, Arjun Kapoor and Malaika Arora.
 After keeping their relationship under wraps, the duo has finally come out in the open.
 Recently, Arjun Kapoor shared a candid picture shot by his girlfriend, Malaika on his Instagram page.
 While most of his followers are in awe of his love-dovey caption, a troll ended up putting a negative comment.